herbal tea recipes

 8. Nutmeg Ginger Tea

-Nutmeg ginger tea is a great choice for colds and helps warm up the body in winter.
-Ginger is highly effective against cold and when used in combination with nutmeg, improves circulation, warms up the body and clears nostrils and airways.
+Nutmeg ginger tea is a comforting choice during colds and for warming up the body in winter.
+Ginger, known for its warming properties, combined with nutmeg, enhances circulation, brings warmth, and can help clear the nostrils and airways.

 Ingredients